msoneal0/MRCI/docs/async.md

 retricted - this means the session object will actively block this
             async command from being sent from the module (any mode).
 ```

-These are considered "virtual" commands because there is no defined command objects attached to them.
-Instead, async commands are best identified by command id values 1-255.

 ```
 enum AsyncCommands : quint16